Men Going Their Own Way

-Men Going Their Own Way (MGTOW /ˈmɪgtaʊ/) is an anti-feminist, misogynistic, mostly online community that espouses male separatism from what they see as a gynocentric society that has been corrupted by feminism.
+Men Going Their Own Way (MGTOW; /ˈmɪgtaʊ/) is an anti-feminist, misogynistic, mostly online community that espouses male separatism from what they see as a gynocentric society that has been corrupted by feminism.
 MGTOW specifically advocate for men to avoid marriage and committed romantic relationships with women.
-The community is a part of the manosphere, a collection of anti-feminist websites and online communities that also includes the men's rights movement, incels, and pickup artists.
+The community is a part of the manosphere, a collection of anti-feminist websites and online communities that also includes men's rights activists, incels, and pickup artists.

+The early members of MGTOW were largely politically libertarian and focused on individual self-reliance.
 Like other manosphere communities, MGTOW overlaps with the neoreactionary alt-right movement and has been implicated in online harassment of women and domestic terrorism in the United States.

 The Southern Poverty Law Center categorizes MGTOW as a part of the male supremacist ideology.

 History

 MGTOW ideology emerged in the early 2000s, although it is not clear where it originated.
 A blog called No Ma'am was one of the first sites dedicated to the ideology, publishing a "MGTOW Manifesto" in 2001.
 Early members of MGTOW were largely politically libertarian and focused on individual self-reliance in accordance with traditional notions of masculinity.
 Over time, the movement's focus shifted toward male separatism.

 Far-right commentator and polemicist Milo Yiannopoulos is credited with helping to popularize MGTOW with a 2014 Breitbart article titled "The Sexodus", in which he described men who were eschewing women, love, sex, and marriage because of feminism.
 MGTOW discussion forums include the subreddit r/MGTOW, created in 2011, smaller auxiliary subreddits, and MGTOW Forum, an independent website that emerged in 2014.
 Following Reddit's 2017 ban of a large incel subreddit, r/MGTOW was briefly the largest and most active manosphere forum on the site.

 Researchers have implicated MGTOW communities in online harassment of women. r/MGTOW and MGTOW Forum are among the communities which "have been growing in size and in their involvement in online harassment and real-world violence", according to computer scientist Manoel Horta Ribeiro and colleagues.
 Communications researcher Scott Wright and colleagues state that "MGTOW propagate extensive and wide-ranging passive or undirected harassment and misogyny on Twitter."
 Shortly after publication of a 2020 preprint of a paper examining manosphere groups online, Reddit quarantined r/MGTOW, a restriction the platform applies to subreddits determined to be "extremely offensive or upsetting to the average redditor" which prevents them from earning advertising revenue and requires visitors to agree to seeing potentially offensive content before entering. r/MGTOW was banned in August 2021 for breaking the site's policies against promotion of violence and hate.